WorkBright Logo

 Previously, it was necessary to review this documentation in person, with the employee present.
 Recently, a new “alternative procedure” using E-Verify allows you to verify the employee’s documents remotely.

-3. List of Acceptable Documents
+3. List of acceptable documents

 Each employee has to provide valid documentation that establishes both their identity and their authorization to work in the US.
 The Department of Homeland Security has produced three lists of acceptable documentation: